Originate/cucumber-testrail/README.md

     Scenario: Logging in to the Application
   ```
   In this example, this scenario maps to case_id 1 from your SYM test suite

 5) Merge tests and watch the update!

+FAQs
+--

+See our [Frequently Asked Questions page](/FAQs.md) for other important information before you get started.